 Also included is Recipe for Winning Football — a blueprint for how Fardella built his successful football program at Skyline.
 Originally, it was a speech he made at the Coach of the Year Clinic in 1985 in San Francisco when he was honored with the Northern California Coach of the Year award, and is a timeless and invaluable resource for any high school football coach.

-Hey Star! is currently being written and designed by Fardella's daughter, Tania, and will be available for purchase via blurb.com in fall 2015.
-All proceeds will be donated to the Coach Fardella Fund for Skyline Football, which benefits the current football program at Skyline High School.
+Hey Star! is currently being written and designed by Fardella's daughter, Tania, and will be available for purchase via blurb.com.
+All proceeds will be donated to the Skyline football program.